Contentstack-Solutions/contentstack-cloner/README.md

+This project is no longer actively maintained.
+For current needs, please consider using the Contentstack CLI.
+While the code here may still be of interest, it is not being updated.

 # Contentstack Cloner using Python
 Export and/or Import Stack structure and/or all or a subset of entries and assets.
 *Work in progress*